Robert C. Farrell: Elections

 Farrell was employed as deputy to 8th District City Councilman Billy G. Mills, and when Mills was appointed as a Superior Court judge in 1974, Farrell was elected to succeed him.
 In that era (1975), the district "ran in a north-south line in South-Central Los Angeles, from Adams and Jefferson Blvds. on the north, to Normandie and Central Avenue on the west, 118th St. on the south, and Arlington and Van Ness on the west."
 It suffered "some of the worst crime, unemployment and housing problems in the city."

 Farrell served for seventeen years altogether, although he did face one recall election—in 1978—and was threatened with another ten years later..
 Recall proponents criticized Farrell for "dirty streets and alleys" and a controversial remark he had made the previous year supposedly indicating disregard for the rights of senior citizens.
 He beat the 1978 recall threat by 9,263 votes to 5,165 The second recall attempt, in 1988, failed when not enough signatures were gathered to put the question on the ballot.

 Positions

+Farrell speaking at the Center for Inquiry in Los Angeles, 2012.